nikko9196/aws-architecture/Part I/Part I.5.md

 ### Analytics Processing
 **AWS Architecture Reference:** https://aws.amazon.com/blogs/big-data/stream-change-data-to-amazon-kinesis-data-streams-with-aws-dms/

-**An usecase of an energy company to demonstrate how Change Data Capture is used:**
+**A usecase of an energy company to demonstrate how Change Data Capture is used:**

 ![Change Data Capture - Weekly Batch Job with Analytics](<Diagrams_and_Images/Change Data Capture - Weekly Batch Job with Analytics.png>)